Testing a Workflow Version

 ## How to test workflows?

-To set a workflow version for testing, consider one of the below methods.&#x20;
+To set a workflow version for testing, use one of the methods below.

 {% hint style="success" %}